c-frame/aframewiki/en/pages/multiuser.md

 Off-the-shelf A-Frame components maintain state internally, so don't gain the full advantage of Croquet OS.
 (And if you're re-writing a component, you should consider using Worldcore.)

-It's super-easy to [throw together a multi-user experience](https://github.com/NikolaySuslov/aframe-croquet-component#how-to-share-an-entity-in-an-a-frame-scene-with-other-users) (without voice chat), but as an immature library, you might have to code and submit a PR to get advanced capabilities.
+It's super-easy to [throw together a multi-user experience](https://github.com/NikolaySuslov/aframe-croquet-component#how-to-share-an-entity-in-an-a-frame-scene-with-other-users), but as an immature library, you might have to code and submit a PR to get advanced capabilities.

 Supports multiple instances of a room configuration.